Clarification On The Category Of Scheduled Employment Of Our Factory In Tn Under MWA

 Madhu.T.K

 An industry may have different departments which may have an entirely different kind of activity from the main business of the factory or establishment.
-For example, a hotel (not a small one but coming under star classification) has Engineering department which takes care of the maintenance of AC plants, kitchen, security arrangements etc. But while deciding the scheduled employment under the Minimum Wages Act, it will fall under the broad category, viz, hotels and restaurants only.
-If we are to implement minimum wages according to the activities, then the Engineering department will come under the schedule of Minor Engineering and the rest of the departments will come under Hotels, lodging houses or other.
+For example, a hotel (not a small one but coming under star classification) has an Engineering department which takes care of the maintenance of AC plants, kitchen, security arrangements, etc. But while deciding the scheduled employment under the Minimum Wages Act, it will fall under the broad category, viz, hotels and restaurants only.
+If we are to implement minimum wages according to the activities, then the Engineering department will come under the schedule of Minor Engineering and the rest of the departments will come under Hotels, lodging houses, or other.

 Regards,